Photon by Portel

 100%

-Entire application in one file.
-No dispersed logic, no complex folder structures.
+Your entire tool lives in one file.
+No dispersed logic, no config sprawl.
 Perfect for micro-tools and rapid prototyping.

 Auto-Schema Generation

-Forget writing JSON schemas or argument parsers manually.
-Photon reflects on your TypeScript types and generates everything automatically.
+Photon reflects on your TypeScript types and generates MCP schemas and CLI argument parsers automatically.
+No manual definitions.

 Instant Execution

 Run directly with npx.
-Photon handles compilation, dependency resolution, and runtime execution in milliseconds.
+Photon handles compilation, dependency resolution, and runtime in milliseconds.

 How It Works